unik-name/docs.unikname.network/docs/uns-network-unik-name-use-case/README.md

 ## Unikname Connect

-[`Unikname Connect` is the easiest and safest authentication solution](http://www.unikname.com/) for any SaaS platforms and mobile apps.
+[`Unikname Connect` is the easiest and safest MFA authentication solution](http://www.unikname.com/) for any SaaS platforms and mobile apps, providing a protection against economic espionage for business, and a protection against tracking for users.
-This solution has been designed for SaaS platforms with users sensitive to the protection of their privacy, who want to be sure not to be tracked, and fleeing Facebook Connect or Sign In with Apple.
+This solution has been designed for SaaS platforms with users sensitive to the protection of their privacy, who want to be sure not to be tracked.

 [Integrating `Unikname Connect` to these platforms](https://docs.unikname.com/3-unikname-connect/) increase value proposition for their visitors, and improve security.
 No more need to manage and to secure user's passwords and database!